-This year-long learning community consists of monthly 2-hour sessions structured around a central theme connected to MSU’s strategic plan, and complemented by webinars from the National Center for Diversity and Development, workshops throughout the month on different topics highlighted at New Faculty Orientation.
+This year-long learning community consists of monthly 1.5-hour sessions structured around a central theme connected to MSU’s strategic plan, information about University governance and complemented by webinars from the National Center for Diversity and Development, workshops throughout the month* on different topics highlighted at New Faculty Orientation.

 New faculty will automatically be invited to the first learning community meeting in September.

 Session 1: September: Successfully Navigating the University System

 NCFDD webinar: Every semester (term) needs a plan

 - Overview of the Strategic Plan and how it impacts the university culture.

 Session 2: October: Successfully Navigating Challenges in the Classroom

 - Goal 1.1Broaden access for underrepresented populations and increase academic success for all students through excellence in undergraduate education.

 Session 3: November Strategies for Enhancing Your Productivity in Research, Creative Practice, and/or Teaching